 Learning how to take flat frames is an essential step for any deep-sky astrophotography enthusiast.
 Once you know what to look for, taking successful “flats” is easy with both a DSLR or CCD camera.
 This is often a question I get from beginners that are just getting started in deep-sky astrophotography.

 Early on, I was guilty of skipping calibration frames such as flats and bias frames.
 Now, I know that flat frames are as important as taking dark frames.
-The uneven field illumination and vignetting in my deep sky images was a real pain to correct in post-processing.
+The uneven field illumination and vignetting in my deep sky images were a real pain to correct in post-processing.

 This technique is affectionately known to the DSLR astrophotography community as, “the white t-shirt method”.